xschul/IMAProxy/README.md

 # IMAP Proxy

-Imap Proxy to sanitize attachments.
+This is an IMAP Proxy to sanitize attachments.

-## Getting Started
+## Features

-This project runs with Python 3 and virtualizes a network using [Mininet](http://mininet.org/).

-### Installing
+* The Proxy acts transparently and interpret every IMAP command.
+* Works with email applications as [Thunderbird](https://www.mozilla.org/en-US/thunderbird/).
+* **[TODO]** Inspect emails, sanitize the malicious ones and keep a copy in a Quarantine folder.
+* **[TODO]** Make it compatible with Gmail accounts

+## Try it using Mininet

+Mininet creates a realistic virtual network, running real kernel, switch and application code, on a single machine (VM, cloud or native), in seconds, with a single command.

-First, you have to download and install a Mininet VM.
+If you want to try this implementation in this virtualized environment, you can download and install a Mininet VM.
 A tutorial can be found [here](http://mininet.org/download/#option-1-mininet-vm-installation-easy-recommended).
 Then, if you want to use Wireshark or other tools with a GUI, I suggest you using a graphical interface inside the VM (installation tutorial available [here](https://github.com/mininet/mininet/wiki/FAQ#vm-console-gui)).

-## Running

-### Run the network
+### Installation

-First, clone this repository in the mininet folder.
+Clone this repository in the mininet folder.

 ```
 cd /home/mininet/mininet/
 git clone https://github.com/xschul/IMAProxy.git
 ```

+### Run the network

-Now, you can create the network using:
+You can create the network using:

 ```
 cd IMAProxy/